DeiC-HPC/cotainr/doc/development/test_suite_ci_cd.rst

 - *stable*: The minimum supported version of the dependency.
 - *latest*: The latest released version of the dependency.
-- *relevant* :From VIP system version to newest stable version in steps of minor versions.
+- *relevant*: From VIP system version to newest stable version in steps of minor versions.
 - *all*: All supported versions of the dependency.

 CI workflows